-CIA analyst Jack Ryan must thwart the plans of a terrorist faction that threatens to induce a catastrophic conflict between the United States and Russia's newly elected president by detonating a nuclear weapon at a football game in Baltimore.
+CIA analyst Jack Ryan must stop the plans of a Neo-Nazi faction that threatens to induce a catastrophic conflict between the United States and Russia's President by detonating a nuclear weapon at a football game in Baltimore, Maryland.

-When the president of Russia suddenly dies, a man whose politics are virtually unknown succeeds him.
-The change in political leaders sparks paranoia among American CIA officials, so CIA director Bill Cabot recruits a young analyst to supply insight and advice on the situation.
-Then the unthinkable happens: a nuclear bomb explodes in a U.S. city, and America is quick to blame the Russians.Written by
+When the President of Russia suddenly dies, a man whose politics are virtually unknown succeeds him.
+This change in political leaders sparks paranoia among American CIA officials, so CIA Director Bill Cabot (Morgan Freeman) recruits young analyst Jack Ryan (Ben Affleck) to supply insight and advice on the situation.
+Then the unthinkable happens: a nuclear bomb explodes in a US city, and America is quick to blame the Russians.Written by

 Sujit R. Varma

 When the newscast of the chemical attack is seen on-screen, the chemical mentioned is a version of the Novichok nerve agent.
 See more »

 When the President arrives at the football game it is broad daylight.
 When the President leaves the game and the subsequent explosion occurs it is also broad daylight.
 The scenes of the actual football game however, are either at night or inside a lighted, dome stadium.
 A satellite view of the city just prior to the explosion shows only an open air stadium, (which appears to be empty) again in broad daylight.
 The dark, lighted scenes of the football game do not match any of these other accompanying daylight scenes.
 See more »

 In 1973, Egypt and Syria launched a surprise attack against Israel.
 By Day Two, Israeli ground forces appeared on the verge of defeat.
 In the event that their ground forces were overrun, an Israeli A-4 jet took off on patrol with one nuclear bomb.

 See more »